PavanAmbare/PavanAmbare/README.md

   - **Description:** This project used Tableau's data visualization tools to create interactive dashboards for an Insurance company's CEO, providing high-level insights for policymaking.
   - **Skills & Tools Covered:** Business Intelligence, Tableau, Dashboard Designing

-- **Visualizing Insurance Claims using Tableau**
+- **Visualizing-house-price-in-boston-using-Tableau**
   - **Course:** Data Visualization using TABLEAU
-  - **Description:** This project used Tableau's data visualization tools to create interactive dashboards for an Insurance company's CEO, providing high-level insights for policymaking.
+  - **Description:** This project involves analyzing the House Pricing dataset provided by a Real Estate company in Boston.
+As a Lead Data Analyst, the goal is to explore the data, create various plots, and interpret useful insights and findings.
+The ultimate objective is to create a storyboard for presentation to the Senior Management, aiming to assist them in making decisive actions regarding the current House Recommendation System.
   - **Skills & Tools Covered:** Business Intelligence, Tableau, Dashboard Designing

 - **Time Series Forecasting Project**